The Ultimate Guide to MSR Tents

 Speaking of pros, the H.U.B. basecamp shelter is right at home at Everest Basecamp, Antarctica, or anywhere serious logistics, harsh conditions and a big team come together.
 Built to act as a mess hall, basecamp logistics center, or expedition gear storage, a two-meter high ceiling and massive entryways keep basecamp life easy.
 A removable floor and stout frame ensure reliable protection for the long haul.

 Front Range 4P & Front Range Bug/Floor Insert

 The Front Range tarp shelter lets parties of four move faster on giant alpine missions and ski traverses with ultralight, all-season protection from the elements.
 It can be used in any season as a basic shelter for up to four people or used as a gathering space/dining hall on guided trips and extended expeditions where the added elbow room is appreciated.
 The simple center-pole design is reinforced with our Xtreme Shield™ coating for dependable weather protection in any season.
 The optional Bug/Floor Insert features a waterproof bathtub floor and mesh canopy that adds the protection you want from wet spring conditions and mosquitoes.

-The E-Bivy is the ultimate plan B. At just 6 oz, it’s a no-brainer to toss in your pack when getting darked on is a real possibility on long alpine climbs or even day hikes for added safety.
-While its ultralight silicone-coated top fabric is not waterproof, it will faithfully deliver emergency warmth and weather protection and can also be brought along on any overnight to boost sleeping bag warmth.
+The E-Bivy is the ultimate plan B. At just 6 oz., it’s a no-brainer to toss in your pack when getting darked on is a real possibility on long alpine climbs or even day hikes for added safety.
+While its ultralight silicone-coated top fabric is not waterproof, it will faithfully deliver emergency warmth and weather protection.
+It can also be carried on any overnight to boost sleeping bag warmth.